Florence Edith Thompson.

 Granny, youngest grandchild Jo (me) and Uncle Jim.

-My only regret now is that I didn’t spend enough time with Granny, being only a teenager myself when she died.
-And while she told me the stories, I should have asked more questions, and written down the details, as while so many people doubted her words, I just enjoyed playing my small part on the stage of my magical, mysterious, grandmother’s life.
+My only regret is that I didn’t spend enough time with Granny, with only being a teenager myself when she died.
+And while she told me the stories, I should have asked more questions, and written down the details.
+Even though so many people doubted her words, I enjoyed playing my small part on the stage of my magical, mysterious, grandmother’s life.